Karlz-Bandz/TicTacToe/README.md

   Already is possible to play with another person but doesn't count the points and you cannot play with the computer yet.

+  The commit e4753cd defines first standard version of the application and each commit after, defines the new features or versions.

-  Tic tac toe is writting in JavaFX.
-This app is under construction
+  TicTacToe is writting in JavaFX.
+This app is under construction.